pcquynh/Testimonial-jQuery-Plugin/README.md

 •	Users need to install a script file that contains the plugin function.

-•	A .css file needs to be installed as well.
+•	.css files need to be installed as well.